 (iv) if the source is subject to a limitation, a date by which compliance testing shall be completed.

-(C) Final compliance shall be achieved within three years after the Director's notice in the North Carolina Register unless the owner or operator of the source petitions the Director for an alternative limitation according to Rule .1412 of this Section.
+(C) Final compliance shall be achieved within three years after the Director's notice in the North Carolina Register unless the owner or operator of the source petitions the Director for an alternative limitation pursuant to 15A NCAC 02D .1412.
 If such a petition is made, final compliance shall be achieved within four years after the Director's notice in the North Carolina Register.

-(3) If compliance with this Section is to be achieved through the implementation of an emissions averaging plan as provided for in Rule .1410 of this Section:
+(3) If compliance with this Section is to be achieved through the implementation of an emissions averaging plan pursuant to 15A NCAC 02D .1410.

 (A) The owner or operator shall abide by the applicable requirements of Subparagraphs (b)(1) or (b)(2) of this Rule for certification or modification of each source to be included under the averaging plan;

-(B) The owner or operator shall submit a plan to implement an emissions averaging plan according to Rule .1410 of this Section within six months after the Director's notice in the North Carolina Register.
+(B) The owner or operator shall submit a plan to implement an emissions averaging plan pursuant to 15A NCAC 02D .1410 within six months after the Director's notice in the North Carolina Register.

 (C) Final compliance shall be achieved within one year after the Director's notice in the North Carolina Register unless implementation of the emissions averaging plan requires the modification of one or more of the averaging sources.
 If modification of one or more of the averaging sources is required, final compliance shall be achieved within three years.

-(4) If compliance with this Section is to be achieved through the implementation of a seasonal fuel switching program as provided for in Rule .1411 of this Section:
+(4) If compliance with this Section is to be achieved through the implementation of a seasonal fuel switching program pursuant to 15A NCAC 02D .1410:

 (A) The owner or operator shall make all necessary modifications according to Subparagraph (b)(2) of this Rule.

-(B) The owner or operator shall include a plan for complying with the requirements of Rule .1411 of this Section with the permit application required under Part (A) of this Subparagraph.
+(B) The owner or operator shall include a plan for complying with the requirements of 15A NCAC 02D .1411 with the permit application required under Part (A) of this Subparagraph.

 (C) Final compliance shall be achieved within three years after the Director's notice in the North Carolina Register.